Pharmacological action Pharmacological action is antitumor.

 Interaction

-The effect of antitumor drugs on the pharmacokinetics of Avastin®
+Effect of anticancer drugs on the pharmacokinetics of Avastin®

-There have been no clinically significant effects reported on the pharmacokinetics of Avastin® when used together with chemotherapy.
-No statistically or clinically significant differences were found in the clearance of Avastin® in patients receiving monotherapy and in patients receiving Avastin® in combination with interferon alfa-2a or other chemotherapeutic agents (IFN, FU/LV, carboplatin/paclitaxel, capecitabine, doxorubicin or cisplatin/gemcitabine).
+There was no clinically significant effect on the pharmacokinetics of Avastin® when used in combination with chemotherapy.
+There were no statistically or clinically significant differences in the clearance of Avastin® between patients receiving monotherapy and patients receiving Avastin® in combination with interferon alfa-2a or other chemotherapy drugs (IFL, FU/LV, carboplatin/paclitaxel, capecitabine, doxorubicin or cisplatin/gemcitabine).

-The effect of Avastin® on the pharmacokinetics of other antitumor drugs
+Effect of Avastin® on the pharmacokinetics of other anticancer drugs

-Avastin® has no significant effect on the pharmacokinetics of irinotecan and its active metabolite (SN38), capecitabine and its metabolites, as well as oxaliplatin (determined by free and total platinum levels), interferon alfa-2a, cisplatin.
+Avastin® does not have a significant effect on the pharmacokinetics of irinotecan and its active metabolite (SN38), capecitabine and its metabolites, as well as oxaliplatin (determined by free and total platinum levels), interferon alfa-2a, and cisplatin.

 There are no reliable data on the effect of Avastin® on the pharmacokinetics of gemcitabine.

-The combination of Avastin® and sunitinib The use of Avastin® (10 mg/kg once every 2 weeks) in combination with sunitinib (50 mg daily) in patients with metastatic renal cell cancer has reported cases of microangiopathic hemolytic anemia (MHA).
+Combination of Avastin® and sunitinib When using Avastin® (10 mg/kg once every 2 weeks) in combination with sunitinib (50 mg daily), cases of microangiopathic hemolytic anemia (MAHA) have been reported in patients with metastatic renal cell carcinoma.

-MAH belongs to a subgroup of hemolytic anemias, which may manifest as erythrocyte fragmentation, anemia and thrombocytopenia.
-Some patients additionally experience neurological abnormalities, increased creatinine concentration, arterial hypertension, including hypertensive crisis.
-These symptoms were reversible after discontinuation of therapy with bevacizumab and sunitinib.
+MAHA belongs to a subgroup of hemolytic anemias that may present with red blood cell fragmentation, anemia, and thrombocytopenia.
+Some patients additionally experience neurological disorders, increased creatinine concentrations, and arterial hypertension, including hypertensive crisis.
+These symptoms were reversible after discontinuation of bevacizumab and sunitinib therapy.

 Radiation therapy

-The safety profile of Avastin® in combination with radiation therapy and chemotherapy (temozolomide) in patients with newly diagnosed glioblastoma remains unchanged.
+When Avastin® is used in combination with radiation therapy and chemotherapy (temozolomide) in patients with newly diagnosed glioblastoma, the safety profile of the drug remains unchanged.

-The safety and efficacy of Avastin® in combination with radiation therapy for other indications has not been established.
+The safety and effectiveness of Avastin® in combination with radiation therapy for other indications has not been established.

 Pharmaceutical interactions